Marko2155/Power-hungry/README.md

 C, D for navigation through room2 and room3

-E for navigation through room3 and balcony
+E, F for navigation through room3 and balcony

 # How 2 build
 It's super duper easy!